-1. This chapter addresses the outcomes and impact of the GCF's portfolio in adaptation and the Fund's ability to manage results.
-It describes the GCF's current approach to steering on impact and measurement of results, and the challenges inherent in both these areas.
-The chapter then analyses the type and scale of adaptation impacts expected from the GCF project portfolio.
-The analysis draws on the extracted self-reported data from FPs of 107 adaptation and cross-cutting projects.
+1. This chapter addresses the outcomes and impact of the GCF portfolio in adaptation and the Fund's ability to manage results.
+It describes the current approach of the GCF toward steering on impact and measurement of results, and the challenges inherent in both these areas.
+The chapter then analyzes the type and scale of adaptation impacts expected from the GCF project portfolio.
+The analysis draws on the extracted self-reported data from the funding proposals of 107 adaptation and cross-cutting projects.
 It addresses the result areas, expected impacts and the claimed environmental, social and socioeconomic co-benefits.
 Furthermore, the chapter also includes a review of the actual results achieved to date, to the extent possible.
-The analysis is primarily based on virtual country missions, project deep dives and a desk review of the annual Performance Reports (APRs) data.
+The analysis is primarily based on virtual country missions, project deep dives and a desk review of data from the annual performance reports (APRs).
 In addition to this, the knowledge gained through interviews and surveys builds additional evidence on the likelihood of outcomes and the challenges with results management.
-The key evaluation question this chapter focuses on is does the GCF steer for the most impactful adaptation projects and what are its results?
+The key evaluation question this chapter focuses on, is: Does the GCF steer for the most impactful adaptation projects, and what are its results?